arnaudvericel/BottleNex/README.md

 ./bottlenex ../input_examples/test.cfg
 ```

-which is going to launch the code with the example input config. file provided in /input_examples/.
+which is going to launch the code with the example input configuration file provided in /input_examples/.

 ---